lesleyjanej/Vector-graphics-drawing-program/README.md

  - Clear button to remove all shapes from screen

 <b> How to run program: </b>
 Compile all java classes in each java package (model, main and view).
-In Windows 10 this is done running the following commands in cmd: (Within src directory)
+One way to do this in Windows 10, is:

-javac model*.java
+Navigate to src directory and open up cmd.
+Do the following commands: javac main/*.java

-javac main*.java
+javac view/*.java

-javac view*.java
+javac model/*.java

 Then to run: